 - Obstacles and failures aren’t your defining moments.
 It’s everything that comes after that you grow from.

-- Major physical injury doesn’t define you.
+- Major physical injury caused by construction accident injury cases or some other accidents doesn’t define you.

 - When major things change your life in the physical, figure out ways to do things the best you can.